gutenye/broccoli-compass-single/README.md

 ### Option 2

-Wait for ember-cli to be more mature, so that we don't need to directly change in on the source.
+Wait for ember-cli to be more mature, so that we don't need to directly modify the source code.
+Good news is ember-cli will introduce [custom options](https://github.com/stefanpenner/ember-cli/pull/1175#issuecomment-47300594) in the near feture.

 ### API